geo-python/site/source/lessons/L2/git-basics.rst

     Version control steps using Git (adapted from `Git documentation <https://git-scm.com/about/staging-area>`__).

-Staging and committing files happen locally inside the repository.
 When you are ready to share your work on GitHub, you need to communicate between the local repository and the remote repository over the network.
+Use ``git pull`` to fetch and merge changes from a remote repository, and ``git push`` to update local changes to the remote.
 Read more about sharing and updating Git projects `in here <https://git-scm.com/book/en/v2/Appendix-C:-Git-Commands-Sharing-and-Updating-Projects>`__.

 .. figure:: img/pull-push-illustration.png